46-neko/46-neko/README.md

 </p>

 - 🔭 I’m currently working on a game and on my master's degree (and hacking stuff ofc)
-- 🌱 I’m currently learning C/C++, AI (Computer Vision), Gamedev, Assembly, Hacking
+- 🌱 I’m currently learning C/C++, Gamedev, Assembly, Hacking
 - 💬 Ask me about C and C++
 - ⚡ Fun fact: The first language I learned was Lua because >Valve
+- 🤖 I used to do stuff related do AI.
+Not anymore.

 <h3 align='center'>My Skills</h3>